hhenrichsen/hhenrichsen/README.md

 * An event system.
 * A content management system used to tell a story over the course of a game.
-* A location ownership system that tallies points based on the number of minues a point is controlled.
+* A location ownership system that tallies points based on the number of minutes a point is controlled.
 </details>

 ## What I Use